Zhao Xi

-Zhao Xi (趙憙 (赵憙, Zhào Xǐ); 4-80 CE), courtesy name Boyang (伯陽 (伯阳, Bóyáng)), was a politician who lived in the early Eastern Han Dynasty.
+Zhao Xi (趙憙 (赵憙, Zhào Xǐ); 4-80 CE), courtesy name Boyang (伯陽 (伯阳, Bóyáng)), was a Chinese politician who lived in the early Eastern Han dynasty.

 Early life

 Zhao Xi was born in Wan, Nanyang Commandery (present-day Nanyang, Henan).
 At a young age, he was known for his integrity.
 When Zhao Xi was 15, his elder cousin, who had no son, was murdered.
 Zhao Xi harboured the thought of avenging his cousin, so he brought a group of people with him to confront his cousin's killer.
 The murderer was ill, and Zhao Xi felt that it was inhumane to kill him at that time, so he spared him.
 When the killer had recovered, he bound himself and came to plead with Zhao Xi.
 However, Zhao Xi refused to meet him and had him killed.

 Service under Gengshi Emperor

-In 9 CE, Wang Mang usurped the throne of the Western Han Dynasty and declared himself emperor of the Xin Dynasty.
+In 9 CE, Wang Mang usurped the throne of the Western Han dynasty and declared himself emperor of the Xin dynasty.
 By 23 CE, several revolts had broken out throughout China due to Wang Mang's incompetent rule.
-Around the time, Liu Xuan, a descendant of the Han imperial clan, was proclaimed "Gengshi Emperor" by rebels aiming to restore the Han Dynasty.
+Around the time, Liu Xuan, a descendant of the Han imperial clan, was proclaimed "Gengshi Emperor" by rebels aiming to restore the Han dynasty.
 Gengshi's forces were attacking Wuyin (舞陰), a city controlled by a certain Li family.
 Gengshi heard that Zhao Xi had some influence over the Li family, so he invited Zhao to help him persuade the Lis to surrender.
 When Gengshi met Zhao Xi, he saw that the latter was merely a youth, so he viewed Zhao Xi lightly.
 When Zhao Xi arrived in Wuyin, the Li family surrendered on their own accord, and Gengshi Emperor granted Zhao Xi the title of "Lieutenant General of Five Mights" (五威偏將軍) for his achievement.

-Zhao Xi was injured when he fought in the Battle of Kunyang against the Xin Dynasty, and later received the title of "Marquis Yonggong" (勇功侯).
+Zhao Xi was injured when he fought in the Battle of Kunyang against the Xin dynasty, and later received the title of "Marquis Yonggong" (勇功侯).
 In 25 CE, Gengshi Emperor was defeated and killed by the Chimei, another rebel movement.
 Zhao Xi protected Gengshi and his subjects, along with their families, and led them through Wu Pass to safety.
 He instructed young women to smear dirt and mud on their faces to avoid being violated by the rebels if the latter caught up with them.